Arctic Star Exploration (CVE:ADD) Stock Price Up 50% – Should You Buy?

-Shares of Arctic Star Exploration Corp.
-(CVE:ADD – Get Free Report) were up 50% on Saturday .
+Arctic Star Exploration Corp.
+(CVE:ADD – Get Free Report) shares rose 50% on Saturday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 126,225 shares traded hands during mid-day trading, a decline of 59% from the average daily volume of 308,083 shares.
+Approximately 126,225 shares changed hands during mid-day trading, a decline of 59% from the average daily volume of 308,083 shares.
 The stock had previously closed at C$0.01.

 Arctic Star Exploration Stock Up 50.0%